The 1980s were not kind to Westview Mall.

 Westview's restoration was long overdue.
 The mall was built as a strip shopping center in 1957, then enclosed and expanded in renovations in 1963, 1968, 1970 and 1974.

 In 1980, the mall was sold by Monumental Properties Trust to Equitable Life Insurance Co. in Washington, which hired a Philadelphia-based company to manage it.
-The cycle of major renovations ground to a halt and Westview stagnated.
+Renovations ground to a halt.

 When representatives of Balcor came to look at the property in 1988, Mr. Fink said, "it looked awful."

-Still, the executives saw potential.
-The mall -- in a prime location on a major artery next to an interstate exit -- reminded them of a mall in Miami that they transformed into a thriving discount center.
-They saw a vast market area -- Catonsville, Ellicott City, West Baltimore, Arbutus and other communities -- with little competition in discount shopping.
+Still, they saw potential.
+The mall -- in a prime location -- reminded them of a mall in Miami that they transformed into a thriving discount center.
+They saw a vast market area -- Catonsville, Ellicott City, West Baltimore, Arbutus and other communities.

 Balcor bought the mall in 1989 and sent a vice president, Alan Muench, to Baltimore to oversee the multimillion-dollar renovation, now mostly complete.